smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 ## __1. Uploading your local data in a workspace environment__

-To upload local data to ThanoSQL workspace, follow these steps:
+To upload local data to ThanoSQL Workspace, follow these steps:

 !!! note ""
     1. Log into the ThanoSQL console